bennage/test/widgets/readme.md

     _For importing from a blob option, you can skip this step._

 2.	#### For consuming as NPM package from Azure private feed:
-    a.
-Create in your application an _.npmrc_ file and follow the steps in .
-[Prerequisites/2](/Prerequisites/2)
+    1. Create in your application an _.npmrc_ file and follow the steps in [Prerequisites](/widgets#for-consuming-as-npm-package-from-azure-private-feed)
-    b.
-Install the library:
+    2. Install the library:
         ```
             npm install @video-analyzer/widgets
         ```